Best Of

 Best free option for basic dividend income tracking

-Empower tracks dividend income as part of its broader portfolio analysis.
-The income tab shows historical dividends, but it lacks projections and DRIP modeling.
+Empower tracks your dividend income as part of its broader portfolio analysis.
+You can see historical dividends in the income tab, but there are no projections and no DRIP modeling—it's pretty bare-bones on the dividend front.

 Pros